kcotoi/SOLSniperNFT-Releases/README.md

     improve the performance.
   - Reduced the host permission to specific domains see manifest.json
   - Improved the way the extension stores the data, still work in progress.
-    In this version if you view a collection ,like for axample aurory, on Solanart and Magiceden then the rankings will only be stored once and not twice as for the previous version.
-This will reduce the amount of data that is stored in your browser.
   - Got rid of using localstorage so now all the data is stored in the indexedDB.
     One of the reasons is the storage limitations, not a lot of data is allowed to be stored there in a single item.
     With previous approach there were issues with quickly recognizing data mismatch, this caused an issue with loading ranks and it could have taken up to 5 minutes to recognize it and fetch the data again if necessary.